ravendb/docs/docs/consumer/querying/static-indexes/defining-static-index.markdown

 The third function, `TransformResults`, is of a feature called Live Projections, which is discussed later in this chapter.

 The remaining properties are useful for leveraging the full power of Lucene by customizing the indexes even further.
-We will discuss their use in depth later in this chapter.
+We will discuss them in depth later in this chapter.

 ## Creating a new index